blueacorn/Infocal-worker/README.md

 ---

-# Privacy & GDPR
+# Privacy & GDPR Compliant

-*	Device telemetry stored: unique_id, part_num, fw_version, sw_version, country.
+* This app collects 'heartbeat' messages, containing anonymized product/version information.
+* The heartbeat message contains: anonymized unique id, device part number, firmware version, software version, connect iq version, language and country code, and recently-used features.
-*	IP addresses are never stored.
+* No peronallly-identifiable information or IP addresses are ever collected or stored.
-*	All data is retained only as long as necessary for anonymized product usage analysis, product health monitoring, and service development.
+* Data is processed and retained only for the purpose of anonymized product usage, product health, and service availability monitoring.